MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-health.md

 # Understand the health of your Azure virtual machines

-Azure includes individual services for specific roles or tasks in the monitoring space.
-However, it doesn't provide in-depth health perspectives of operating systems hosted on Azure virtual machines (VMs).
+Azure includes services for specific roles or tasks in the monitoring space.
+However, it doesn't provide in-depth health perspectives of operating systems (OSs) hosted on Azure virtual machines (VMs).
 Although you can use Azure Monitor for different conditions, it's not designed to model and represent the health of core components, or the overall health of VMs.

-The health feature of Azure Monitor for VMs proactively monitors the availability and performance of a Windows or Linux guest OS.
-It uses a model that represents key components and their relationships, provides criteria that specifies how to measure component health, and alerts you when it detects an unhealthy condition.
+The health feature of Azure Monitor for VMs actively monitors the availability and performance of a Windows or Linux guest OS.
+It uses a model that represents key components and their relationships, provides criteria that specifies how to measure component health, and sends an alert when it detects an unhealthy condition.

 The health of an Azure VM and the underlying operating system can be observed from two perspectives, by using the Azure Monitor for VM's health feature.
 These perspectives are directly from a VM or across all VMs in a resource group from Azure Monitor.